 Succeeding in the New Face-to-Face: A Guide to Preparing Your Digital Storefront for Peak Season

-(This is part 1 of our series on “Preparing Your Site for Peak Season.”
-If you haven’t already read “The Four P’s of Peak Performance: A Guide to Preparing Your Infrastructure,” we recommend reading that post first.)
+(This is part 2 of our series on “Preparing Your Site for Peak Season.”
+If you haven’t already read “The Five Ps of Peak Season Performance: A Guide to Preparing Your Infrastructure for High Traffic,” we recommend reading that post first.)

-Businesses poised for a successful customer experience during peak season utilize some or all of the following common best practices, many of which customers now expect to find within all high-quality digital storefronts.
+Businesses poised for a successful customer experience during peak season rely on some or all of the following common best practices, many of which customers now expect all high-quality digital storefronts to follow.

 Facilitate Browsing with Category Landing Pages